Documentation

 Fig. 7: Mobile Application Installation

-When launching the application it will be displayed like the image below.
+When launching the application it will be displayed as the image below.
 You must have the Bluetooth and location activated.

 Application Displayed on Smartphone